imprakarsh/imprakarsh/README.md

 - 👋 Hi, I’m prakarsh
-- 👀 I’m interested in just about everything realted to Programming..
+- 👀 I’m interested in just about everything related to Programming..
-- 🌱 I’m currently learning a lot actually SQL, Data Structures and Algorithms, OS, Assembly Language, GT Framework{c++} etc.
+- 🌱 I’m currently learning a lot actually SQL, Data Structures and Algorithms, Writing my own Operating System, GT Framework{c++} and i am also trying my hands at assembly language(old is it?
+But it's lightening fast).
 - 💞️ I’m looking to collaborate on anything related to what i am learning...
 - 📫 How to reach me?
 Mail me at Prakarsh1213@gmail.com ...